 This is a great spot for children and young families because there’s nowhere quite like it nearby.
 Grab a bite to eat, explore the coastline, and talk to the locals.
 The kids will be especially impressed by the ferry ride from the mainland to the island!

 Ye Olde Curiosity Shop is a thrill for anyone — young or old — but if you have restless children always bustling around in the back seat, then Ye Olde Curiosity Shop should more than entertain them.

-This is one part souvenir shop and one part display museum.
-It is a Seattle institution dating back to 1899, when it was founded by J.E.
+One part souvenir shop and one part display museum, this Seattle institution dates back to 1899, when it was founded by J.E.
 Standley (affectionately known as “Daddy”).
 It has since been run by three generations of Standley’s descendants, so it’s about as authentically “Seattle” as it gets.

 In this weird and wonderful place, you’ll find a walrus skull with three tusks, shrunken heads, and two mummified human bodies.
 While not for the faint-hearted, Ye Olde Curiosity Shop is a delightful smorgasbord of curiosities.

 2) Golden Age Collectibles

 The oldest comic book store in the world is in Seattle, and it’s every bit as charming as you might imagine.
 With old comic books, posters, movie scripts, and memorabilia, Golden Age Collectibles is a must for families with children and teens who want to explore the origins of their favorite comic book heroes.

 This ancient comic book store dates back to 1961 and can be found in the DownUnder section of Pike Place Market, two stories below the famous Pike Place Fish Stand.
 While you’re here, you might also like to take Totally Seattle’s Pike Place Market & Seattle Center Tour.